BEFORE YOUR DEPARTURE

 D/ You may be given a key to your accommodation.
 Please keep it very carefully.
 If you lose it, you may have to pay for a new lock, which could be very expensive!

 E/ Damages.
-Whilst accidents can happen it is very important that you notify someone if you damage any object in your accommodation and settle up immediately.
-The College may act as a mediator between you and the owner but neither they nor BMA can assume responsibility for any damage caused by you.
+Whilst accidents can happen it is very important that you notify someone if you damaged any object in your accommodation and make arrangements to fix them as soon as possible.
+The school may act as a mediator between you and the owner but neither they nor BMA can assume responsibility for any damage caused by you.

 If you believe there is a problem, which needs to be addressed, please contact a member of the BMA staff, ideally the Accommodation Officer (Michel) in the first instance and explain the situation to them.